Sleeping Kelly: Expected Value versus Wealth Multiplier

 If your goal were to maximize the expected value of your wealth at the end of each experiment, then you would choose $a$ and $b$ to maximize the value $\frac{(1-a)(1-b) + (1+a)(1+b)(1+b)}{2}$.
 This function is maximized by setting $a=b=1$; going all-in on every wager, to get an expected value of 4 times your original wealth\footnote{This is a polynomial in two variables, so the maxima are found by taking the partial derivatives to get the critical points, and second derivatives to determine the maxima.} .
 After the experiment is over, you will either have no money left or 8 times your original endowment.

 The idea of betting 100\% of your wealth on a coin flip, before being put to sleep or when woken up, should feel wrong.
 It is.
-If you run the experiment many times in sequence as a single individual, you will eventually go bankrupt with probability 1.
+If you run this experiment many times in sequence, where your wealth at the end of each experiment becomes your wealth at the start of the next, then this strategy guarantees you eventually go bankrupt (with probability 1).
 Eventually you will lose a bet, and from then on there is no money left to wager.